Retirement Social Security

 If you meet these criteria, applying for SSDI is straightforward.
 You can start the process online or visit your local SSA office.

-Even if you don't qualify, the SSA can help you explore other programs, such as Supplemental Security Income, to help you supplement your income.
+Even if you don't qualify, the SSA can help you explore other programs, such as Supplemental Security Income, to help you have a stress free retirement.